ninomiyx/blog/docs/lesson-0-init.md

 - `git commit` to commit (save) the staged files to local git repo
 - `git push` to push local git repo data to remote
 - `git log` to view the command history
+- `git diff` to see recent change diffs
+  `git diff --cached` to see added diffs

 ## Genernal knowledge